 In 2017, PCC released the all-new PCC eRx.
 Since that time, PCC has rolled out dozens of updates, medication adjustments, and fixes to bugs that you helped us find.

-Below is a summary of the PCC eRx updates and fixes.
+Below is a log of the most prominent PCC eRx updates and fixes.
 In addition to the issues noted below, our PCC eRx partner (First DataBank) continues to optimize and improve their library of drugs, dosing statements, and pharmacies.

 Date to Fill Part 2--Auto-Fill the Start Date: In a recent patch, PCC corrected a problem where editing the Date to Fill from the Prescription Review screen may not always be sent to pharmacy.
 We are now working to improve the behavior of the “Start Date” field, which should automatically update from the Date to Fill field but currently does not from the Prescription Review screen.